Desquen/JAGUAR_Bioinformatic_UK/README.md

 - Calculates module scores per cell using Seurat's `AddModuleScore`, with an automatic fallback that adjusts the `nbin` parameter if the function fails (useful for small datasets)
 - Normalizes scores within each Azimuth cell type group, so scores are comparable across modules
 - Generates histograms showing the distribution of each module score per cell type
+- Custom UMAP plots showing exactly where activation signatures turn on for CD4, CD8, and NK cells using custom colors
 - Produces a violin plot showing the overlap between activation states (resting, early activation, and activated CD cells)
 - Produces a boxplot comparing activation intensity across collection sites: Argentina, Chile, and Peru
 - Saves a summary statistics table (min, mean, median, SD, max) per module and cell type